kyuewang17/SNU_USR_dev/README.md

 - Development System Information
     - Developed on **Ubuntu 16.04**
     - GPU: **_GeForce GTX 1070_** ( also tested on **_GTX 1080Ti_** )
+    - Note that " _master-final_ " branch is the main branch!

 - Dependencies ( use **Anaconda Environment** )
     - python 2.7